muqiuhan/HooBank-Rescript/README.md

 </div>

 ## Introduction
-WiscKey is a persistent LSM-tree-based key-value store with a performance-oriented data layout that separates keys from values to minimize I/O amplifi- cation.
+WiscKey is a persistent LSM-tree-based key-value store with a performance-oriented data layout that separates keys from values to minimize I/O amplification.
 The design of WiscKey is highly SSD optimized, leveraging both the sequential and random performance characteristics of the device.

 - original paper: [https://www.usenix.org/system/files/conference/fast16/fast16-papers-lu.pdf](https://www.usenix.org/system/files/conference/fast16/fast16-papers-lu.pdf)